 Why?
 Because they didn't know what they were doing and rejected him without malice.

 According to the Providence of God, Christ entered the world in great humility.
 His divine power was veiled, hidden in frail human flesh.
 So it is not surprising if people rejected him then, and still reject him today, simply because they failed to recognize his glory.

 VIII.
 Sins Against the Spirit

 What about the second half of the verse?
-It certainly doesn't mean that cursing in the name of the Holy Spirit is somehow a worse crime than cursing in the name of the Father or the Son, as if the Holy Spirit were extra protective of his honor!
+It certainly doesn't mean that cursing in the name of the Holy Spirit is somehow a worse crime than cursing in the name of the Father or the Son, as if the Holy Spirit were extra sensitive about his dignity!
 It's a sin to take any name of the Lord in vain, but that isn't the sin that Jesus was talking about.

 Again we need to look at the historical context.
 The context is that Jesus was going around healing disabled people.
 There were crazy, demon-possessed people, being cured by the word of Christ and miraculously becoming sane.
 That was the work of the Holy Spirit.
-And some of the Pharisees, seeing him cure a man who was blind, mute and crazy, and said:
+And some of the Pharisees, seeing him cure a man who was simultaneously blind, mute and crazy, had this to say about it: